abdu77ah-git/abdu77ah-git/README.md

 ---

 ## ⚡ Fun Fact
-> “I don’t just code apps — I craft experiences that feel native everywhere.” ✨
+> “Code is like humor.
+When you have to explain it, it’s bad.” — Cory House.” ✨

 ---

-⭐ *“Code is like humor.
-When you have to explain it, it’s bad.” — Cory House*